stephenlb/webrtc-sdk/README.md

 ### WebRTC Phone SSL Mode

-> You can enable SSL signalling mode for the local client device by setting the `ssl : true` paramater at init.
+> You can enable SSL signalling mode for the local client device by setting the `ssl : true` parameter at init.

 ```javascript
 var phone = PHONE({